DaniBlaney/LotRclickygame/README.md

 - You will need to `git clone` https://github.com/DaniBlaney/LotRclickygame.git the repository onto your own machine.

 - Run `yarn install` while in the repository inside of your terminal/git bash.
 This will load of the necessary packages in order for your server to run error-free.
-This project relies on the following dependencies:

 - Then run `yarn start` and visit `localhost:3000` in your browser.